 So it came as no surprise that when I left my first baby at college, I wept like a lost soul for the entire 250 miles of interstate home.
 My stoic husband sat quietly, gently reminding me everything would be ok, but I just blurted out statements between sobs like, “But what if he gets sick?
 How can we just leave him there?
 This is stupid, let’s go back and take him home.”

 Fast forward to my second son.
 I didn’t even go to drop off.
-My husband drove him up, and quickly and efficiently dropped him (and all his stuff I graciously shoved into garbage bags just a few hours before) curbside and then hauled butt home.
+My husband drove him up, quickly and efficiently dropped him (and all his stuff I graciously shoved into garbage bags just a few hours before) curbside and then hauled butt home.

-For first time college parents, I can imagine seeing and reading about all this “dread” is probably pretty, well, dreadful.
-Imagine right before you had your first baby, all you read and saw were stories of the great sadness, sleepless nights, and “dread” the first six weeks of motherhood.
+For first-time college parents, I can imagine seeing and reading about all this “dread” is probably pretty, well, dreadful.
+Imagine right before you had your first baby, all you read and saw were stories of the great sadness, sleepless nights, and “dread” of the first six weeks of motherhood.

-And it can be like that with college send off pictures too!
+And it can be like that with college send-off pictures too!

 Why?
 Because it is most certainly NOT a season of dread, and we need not treat it like another mile on the death march to the end of our lives.
-While of course it means our little ones are no longer lingering in the safety of our bosoms, and the necessity of cutting the old apron strings becomes inevitable (sorry mom, you really cannot move into the dorm room next door) it also means for the time being we’re free to begin to release a healthy chunk of parental obligations.
+While, of course, it means our little ones are no longer lingering in the safety of our bosoms, and the necessity of cutting the old apron strings becomes inevitable (sorry, mom, you really cannot move into the dorm room next door) it also means for the time being we’re free to begin to release a healthy chunk of parental obligations.

 Where are the photos of happy moms who are overjoyed to be relieved of their mom duties for a while?
-Where are the pictures of the moms who have given selflessly every morsel of their being, in every way mentally, emotionally, and physically for 18 solid years, and are practically ecstatic to taste those first drops of the deliciousness of freedom?
+Where are the pictures of the moms who have given selflessly every morsel of their being, in every way, mentally, emotionally, and physically for 18 solid years and are practically ecstatic to taste those first drops of the deliciousness of freedom?

 And I salute you when you soon find yourself at day’s end, and instead of thinking about and planning your child’s school day tomorrow, maybe, just maybe, for the first time in decades, you can begin to think about and make plans JUST FOR YOU.

 Because Moms, you deserve it.
 And besides, you gotta fill up your now empty brain with something, right?